ZSeba/sebshorthenurl/README.md

 - Fork this repository and use your own forked repository to work.
 - The app should be using Ruby On Rails 5+ and Ruby 2+.
-- Your code will be evaluated, so try to be clear, clean and simple as possible
+- Your code will be evaluated, so try to be clear, clean and as simple as possible.
-- Try to do commits often, then I can have an idea of your progress during the exercise
+- Try to do commits often, then I can have an idea of your progress during the exercise.
 - Send an email to renato@noomii.com, with your repository link once you finished.